obayit/odoo-react-native-client/README.md

 This project is still in the early development stage, and major changes will be applied.

 ## How to run
-This is a managed expo project, run the following commands to start the development:
+This is a managed expo project, run the following commands to start the development: `npm install`, then`npx expo start`

-`npm install`
-`npx expo start`

 ## Screenshots
 <img alt="Login" src="docs/login.jpg" width="250"/>